Tickets up for grabs for Still Game 'fan event' offering sneak preview of final episode

 Still Game fans are being offered the chance of a sneak preview of its last ever episode - and the chance to attend a one-off celebration of the show which will be shown after its swansong.

-BBC Scotland is staging a special screening of the Craigland gang's farewell, which will see them attempt to climb Ben Lomond, on Sunday at the Cottiers theatre, in Glasgow's west end.
+BBC Scotland is staging a special screening of the Craiglang gang's farewell, which will see them attempt to climb Ben Lomond, on Sunday at the Cottiers theatre, in Glasgow's west end.

 The screening of the final episode at the "fan event," which will be held four days ahead of its broadcast, will be followed by a star-studded recording of Still Game: That's Plenty.